-During the assessment students you need to compare two novels of your own choice for five minutes.
+During the assessment students need to compare two novels of their own choice for five minutes.
 This is a monologue in English and is to be prepared.
 The comparison should show that they have understood the novels and find connections between the two.
 The monologue cannot be supported by a PowerPoint or any other visual devise (a drawing is allowed, though at a minimum).
 Most students sit down during their monologue, though some prefer standing.
-Students are advised to take extra notes in their reading journal for their comparison.

 The comparison should not state what happens in novel A and what is different in novel B. Students need to make connections and discuss the novels.
 For example, if a student states that person A does something in novel X and person B does something differently in novel Y, they will not get a lot of points.
 If they state person A does something in novel X because of situation K, which is different from situation L in novel Y for person B, then they are on the right track.
 In other words, they need to explain the similarities and differences.
 The comparison should show that the student has read the novels, understood them, brought the student to ideas and have given them deeper insight in the workings of the novel.